 Oh dear, not again

-It was going to be a long day An early start meant catching a train at eightish and get back home at about sixish.
-As well as the infusion a batch of tests to include various timed walks,9 hole peg test.
+It was going to be a long day An early start means catching a train at into London at about eight in the morning and arrive back home at about six.
+As well as the infusion a batch of tests to include various timed walks, 9 hole peg test and my ability to process information.
 The whole assessment is called an EDSS test.

-I got onto the train at Berkhamsted with all the other commuters bound for London.
-I managed to get a seat and carefully positioned my mobility scooter so it would not stop people getting on at other stations.
-Before the train got to Watford it was so crowded it made a sardine tin look spacious.
+I get onto the train at Berkhamsted with all the other commuters bound for London.
+I manage to get a seat and carefully position my mobility scooter so it would not stop people getting on at other stations.
+Before the train gets to Watford, only 3 stops it is so crowded it makes a sardine tin look spacious.

 As the train pulled into Euston I realised that my scooter was going to stop people getting off.
 I was stressed that someone would take their frustrations out on my scooter.
 I changed my reading glasses for distance ones, put the reading ones under the seat, they then became forgotten or lost reading glasses.